 Since they don’t cross, and just from what they hear they get an idea of how the situation is in Mexico or what it’s like to be living in Mexico.
 But a very clear idea, well, no, I don’t think [they have one].
 (24 May 2014)

-Transfronterizo students, therefore, laid claim to a cosmopolitan understanding, built up through everyday experience, that allowed them to see through media sensationalism and biased, U.S.-centric fears in order to “actually know what’s going on.”
+Transfronterizo students, therefore, laid claim to a cosmopolitan understanding, built up through everyday experience, that allowed them to “actually know what [was] going on.”
 However, this understanding, as Rabinow (1986, p.
 258) says of critical cosmopolitanism, was “suspicious of its own imperial tendencies.”
 Even as they asserted the superiority of their knowledge, in contrast to others’ distorted views, the border cosmopolitans in this study were keenly aware of the limitations of their own perspectives.
-In other words, given the students’ long experience of “knowing two versions” of border stories, they were apt to see things from more than one side, which sometimes led them to question their beliefs and conclusions.
+Given the students’ long experience of “knowing two versions” of border stories, they were apt to see things from multiple sides, which sometimes led them to question their beliefs and conclusions.

-For example, Araís confessed that, in the midst of making fun of the hyperbolic article about Paloma Bueno, she suddenly experienced a moment of disjuncture from her cousins.
+For example, Araís confessed that, in the midst of making fun of the hyperbolic article about Paloma Noyola, she suddenly experienced a moment of disjuncture from her cousins.
 She maintained that the article had blown the situation in Matamoros out of proportion, but also reflected on the possibility that her cousins had become desensitized to the ongoing violence:

 And then me and my cousins were reading, like, “Oh my God this is not even true” this and that.
-But as I thought about it, I'm like, “Pues ((Well)) it’s kind of true but you [i.e., her cousins] just don’t see it ’cause you're used to it.”
-(27 June 2014)
+But as I thought about it, I’m like, “Pues (Well) it’s kind of true but you [i.e., her cousins] just don’t see it ’cause you're used to it.”
+(June 27, 2014)

-Araís did not unthinkingly join in her cousins’ mockery; rather, she struggled to find a middle way between the voice of normalized violence (her cousins) and the voice of mediatized hysteria in the article.
+Araís refrained from joining in her cousins’ mockery, struggling to find a middle ground between the voice of normalized violence (her cousins) and the voice of mediatized hysteria in the article.
 Even Alex, who was unstinting in his criticism of outsiders’ “mistaken ideas” of life in Matamoros, mused that he had perhaps equally unfounded fears of other border cities, and toyed with the same possibility that Araís raised: Was his perspective a truer one, or was it just the result of becoming desensitized?

 Quizá es malo sentirse seguro.
 No lo sé porque, digo, en Matamoros, yo digo, no, pues no pasa nada.
 Pero bueno, también pienso, “Bueno, ¿y qué tal si en Ciudad Juárez?”
 Si me dices, “¿Vienes a Ciudad Juárez?”, bueno, no voy … O sea, puedo pensar igual pero hay gente de Ciudad Juárez que decir, “Sí, no pasa nada.”
 Entonces, quizá es malo que estemos acostumbrados a ver cosas, a que pasen cosas, pero es como es, así es.